 Three main types of datasets are used in this study.
-The first is the AIRS L1C radiance dataset we analyzed for this paper, which has both daytime (D) and nightime (N) (ascending and descending) views of the planet.
-Second is the monthly operational L3 retrieval data, which are the AIRS v7 and the CLIMCAPS v2 products, also separated into D/N data.
+The first is the AIRS L1C radiance dataset we analyzed observation dataset we analyze for this paper, which has both daytime (D) and nightime (N) (ascending and descending) views of the planet.
+Second is the monthly operational L3 retrieval data, which are the AIRS v7 and the CLIMCAPS v2 products, also separated into D/N datasubsets.
 Finally we also compared to trends from ERA5 and MERRA2 monthly reanalysis model fields.
-The ERA5 monthly dataset is available in 8 averaged time steps, so we match to the average AIRS overpass times and compute (D/N) data over the 20 years, while MERRA2 monthly model fields are only available as one time step; included here for completeness we mention the NASA GISS surface temperature dataset, which like MERRA2 is only available as a monthly mean.
-This means four of the datasets: AIRS_RT (from AIRS L1C), AIRS L3 and CLIMCAPS L3, and ERA5 are separable into D/N, while the other two (MERRA2 and GISS) are only available as a diurnal averaged value.
+The ERA5 monthly dataset is available in 8 averaged time steps, so we match to the average AIRS overpass times and compute separate into (D/N) data sets over the 20 years, while MERRA2 monthly model fields are only available as one time step; included here for completeness we mention the NASA GISS surface temperature dataset, which like MERRA2 is only available as a monthly mean.
+This means four of the datasets: AIRS\RT (from AIRS L1C), AIRS L3 and CLIMCAPS L3, and ERA5 are separable into D/N, while the other two (MERRA2 and GISS) are only available as a diurnal averaged value.
 We describe these datasets in more detail below.

-2.1 The AIRS instrument and L1C dataset
+2.1 The AIRS instrument and L1C observational dataset

-The Atmospheric Infrared Sounder (AIRS) on board NASA's polar orbiting EOS/Aqua platform has 2378 channels, covering the Thermal Infrared (TIR) spectral range (roughly $649-1613 \text{ cm}^{-1}$) and shortwave infrared (2181-2665 cm-1).
-The full widths at half maximum satisfy $\nu/\delta\nu \sim 1200$.
-The (spectral dependent) noise is typically ≤ 0.2 K. The original L1b radiance dataset suffers from spectral gaps and noise contaminated data as detectors slowly fail.
-These limitations are addressed using a 2645 L1c channel dataset, where spectral gaps and some of the noise "pops" are filled in using principal component reconstruction Manning et al. (2020) and is the dataset used to subset radiances analyzed in this paper.
-However we note that the results described in this paper used only the actual observed radiances in pristine, stable channels described in Strow et al. (2021) and none of the synthetic channels.
-The Aqua platform is a polar orbiting satellite with 1.30 am descending (night time over equator) and 1.30 pm ascending (daytime over equator) tracks.
+The Atmospheric Infrared Sounder (AIRS) on board NASA's polar orbiting EOS/Aqua platform has 2378 channels, covering the Thermal Infrared (TIR) spectral range (roughly 649-1613 cm-1) and shortwave infrared (2181-2665 cm-1).
+The full widths at half maximum satisfy $\nu/\delta\nu\sim 1200$ .
+The (spectral dependent) noise is typically $\leq 0.2$ K. The original L1b radiance dataset observations suffers from spectral gaps and noise contaminated data contamination as detectors slowly fail.
+These limitations are addressed using a 2645 L1c channel observational dataset, where spectral gaps and some of the noise "pops" are filled in using principal component reconstruction (Manning et al., 2020) and is the dataset used to subset radiances analyzed in this paper.
+However we note that the results described in this paper used only the actual observed radiances in pristine, stable channels described in (Strow et al., 2021) and none of the synthetic channels.
+The Aqua platform is a polar orbiting satellite with 1.30 am descending (night time over equator) and

+1.30 pm ascending (daytime over equator) tracks.
 Each orbit takes about 90 minutes, with the 16 passes yielding almost twice daily coverage of the entire planet.
-About ~ 3 million AIRS spectral observations have been obtained daily since AIRS became operational in late August 2002.
-The instrument has provided data almost continuously since then though there have been some shutdowns (each spanning a few days) such as during solar flare events.
+About $\sim$ 3 million AIRS spectral observations have been obtained daily since AIRS became operational in late August 2002.
+The instrument has provided data observations almost continuously since then though there have been some shutdowns (each spanning a few days) such as during solar flare events.